EmiValmed/IDEAM_WebScraping/README.md

  | -------| ------------ |-----------|
  | Conten |    Conten    |   Conten  |

-The input document extension must be in xls or xlsx.
+The input document extension must be in .xls or .xlsx.
 The file name must follows the format: **DD-MM-YYYYY_DD-MM-YYYYY_VARIABLE_Description.xls**.

       Example: 16-02-2020_17-02-2020_PRECIPITACION_Día pluviométrico.xls
       * Start date: 16-02-2020